mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 }
 {% endhighlight %}

 Since we're going really low level here, there's no such thing as a router for our requests, we need to either build one or just match the routes as we'd like to.
 In this case it's quite simple, we just use any `GET` or `POST` requests and move on.
-The `GET` implementation also happens to be the simplest, we just register the client that made it and make sure we provide an error message if we can't register it.
+The `GET` implementation also happens to be the simplest, we just register the client that made it or make sure we provide an error message if we can't.

 This sends us to the meat of the handler, the `POST` operation: